Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 ---
+title: >
-title: 'The \'eu\' in eucatastrophe -- Why SciPy builds for Python 3.12 on Windows are a minor miracle'
+  The 'eu' in eucatastrophe -- Why SciPy builds for Python 3.12 on Windows are a minor miracle
 published: November 5, 2023
 authors: [axel-obermeier]
 description: 'Moving SciPy to Meson meant finding a different Fortran compiler on Windows, which was particularly tricky to pull off for conda-forge.
-This blog tells the story about how things looked pretty grim for the Python 3.12 release, and how things ended up worked out just in the nick of time.'
+This blog tells the story about how things looked pretty grim for the Python 3.12 release, and how things ended up working out just in the nick of time.'
 category: [Developer workflows]
 featuredImage:
   src: /posts/building-scipy-with-flang/scipy_indy.jpg
+  alt: >
-  alt: 'An object-labelling meme showing Indiana Jones (labelled "SciPy") running away in a tight space from a rolling boulder labelled "distutils removal", while carrying something labelled "Fortran code".'
+    An object-labelling meme showing Indiana Jones (labelled "SciPy") running away in a tight space from a rolling boulder labelled "distutils removal", while carrying something labelled "Fortran code".
 hero:
   imageSrc: /posts/building-scipy-with-flang/hero.png
-  imageAlt: ' collage of the logos of SciPy, Meson, Fortran & LLVM.
+  imageAlt: 'A collage of the logos of SciPy, Meson, Fortran & LLVM.
 Some graphical elements on a white background surround the illustration.'
 ---

 You've probably heard already that Python 3.12 was released recently.